 \section{Introduction}

-In the last decade, ASR systems improved tremendously in terms of word error rate (WER) due to more data, more computation power and better architectures \cite{vaswani2017attention, pham2019very}.
+In the last decade, ASR systems improved tremendously in terms of word error rate (WER) due to more data, more computing power, and better architectures \cite{vaswani2017attention, pham2019very}.
 However, these systems are still far from perfect.
-While in principal end-to-end systems are open-vocabulary systems, when using appropriate modeling units, such as byte-pair encoded (BPE) characters, in practice, words not seen during training are often not reliably recognized.
+Although in principal end-to-end systems are open-vocabulary systems, when using appropriate modeling units, such as byte-pair encoded (BPE) characters, in practice, words not seen during training are often not reliably recognized.
 Typical errors are observed in the categories of cross-lingual words (e.g. 'upgeloaded' is mixing German and English), numbers (e.g. 1945 vs. 19:45 vs. \$19.45), acronyms (e.g. ICASSP), named entities and domain-specific special words (as they occur in specialized meetings or lectures).
-The word error rate (WER) is only slightly affected by these errors because they are rather infrequent, however, these words are important to the understanding of the content as they carry a lot of information that is lost when they are misrecognized.
-To measure this, we must not only evaluate WER but also recall, precision and F1-score for these words, i.e. how often are they recognized if they occur and how often do they produce false positives.
+The word error rate (WER) is only slightly affected by these errors because they are rather infrequent.
+However, these words are important for understanding the content as they carry a lot of information that is lost when they are misrecognized.
+Furthermore, proper interpretation of these words is critical for downstream processing such as in speech translation \cite{fugen2007simultaneous, waibel2012simultaneous}.
+To measure this, we must not only evaluate WER but also recall, precision, and F1 score for these words, i.e., how often are they recognized if they occur and how often do they produce false positives.

-In this work, we tackle the problem of learning such acronyms, named entities and domain-specific special words from scarce data in an self-supervised manner.
-For this, we \textbf{1)} show that we can adapt an ASR model to detect new words with little given labeled data by using a factorization-based approach, and \textbf{2)} use this factorization-based approach in combination with a memory-enhanced ASR model and slides of lecture talks to perform self-supervised continual learning (see Figure \ref{fig:overview} and section \ref{sec:approach}).
-We empirically show that this approach does not lead to catastrophic forgetting even for a large number of learning cycles (66) while improving the new-word recall to more than 80\% as new words occur more often.
+In this work, we tackle the problem of learning such acronyms, named entities, and domain-specific special words from scarce data in a self-supervised manner.
+For this, we \textbf{1)} show that we can adapt an ASR model to detect new words with little given labeled data using a factorization-based approach, and \textbf{2)} use this factorization-based approach in combination with a memory-enhanced ASR model and slides of lecture talks to perform self-supervised continual learning (see Figure \ref{fig:overview} and Section \ref{sec:approach}).
+We empirically show that this approach does not lead to catastrophic forgetting even for a large number of learning cycles (66), while improving the recall of new words to more than 80\% as new words occur more frequently.